Chlamydia is an STI that’s not always accompanied by symptoms. However, if left untreated, chlamydia can lead to serious complications.

 Chlamydia is often referred to as a “silent infection” because most people with a chlamydia infection don’t experience any symptoms.

 - a burning sensation while urinating

 - abnormal discharge from the penis or vagina

 Some symptoms of chlamydia may also differ slightly for men and women.

 Many men don’t notice the symptoms of chlamydia.
 Most men have no symptoms at all.

 Some of the most common symptoms of chlamydia in men include:

-- burning feeling during urination
+- burning sensation during urination

-- discharge from the penis or vagina
+- yellow or green discharge from the penis

 - pain in the lower abdomen